freedomotic/fd-developer-manual/docs/source/architecture/freedomotic-data-structures.rst

 ####################

 Environment data are accessible by the static reference.
-It returns the Environment thing instance which gives you access to all the environment properties
+It returns the Environment's instance which gives you access to all of the Environment's properties

 .. code:: java